We look forward to seeing you! Please reach out with any questions.

 There are multiple historic ships to tour.
 Jen toured the submarine with her dad and stepmom (her dad had to duck the whole time) and she attended several post-regatta parties aboard the USS Constellation.
 You can buy tickets online or at designated kiosks.

 Extra Noteworthy: Thames Street Oyster House was Jen and her dad's favorite local restaurant, which they discovered the night before Jen moved into her first apartment.
-It's a very small venue and they didn't take parties larger than 4 last we checked (a few years ago).
+It's a very small venue and they didn't take parties larger than 4 unless you call in advance (tables of 5 are the max).
 The restaurant is across the street from the wedding veue.
 Other Restaurants: Ekiben (good for lunch), Blue Moon Cafe (breakfast/brunch), The Daily Grind (coffee shop), Ampersea (where Jen, Seth, and their friends celebrated Jen's PhD defense), the Choptank (lunch/dinner), and an indoor food market (lunch/dinner) where Jen's favorite hard ice cream - Takahara Brothers Ice Cream - is located.
 Her sailing friends shipped several pints to Massachusetts when her dad died and Grandma Gerber was a big fan of it too.
 Entertainment: The Cat's Eye Pub and the Waterfront Hotel are music venues across the street from the wedding venue.
 Bring cash as they sometimes have a cover charge.

 Visit Johns Hopkins University's undergrad campus, the Baltimore Museum of Art, and Gertrude's Restaurant (located at the museum).
 The crab cakes are so good!